asb2m10/plugincollider/README.md

 # Changelog
 ## Version 0.3.0 (IN DEVELOPMENT)
 * Added TreeView to browse active objects from the server (Node, Buffer, Synthdefs, Unit).
 This is still a work in progress since it will be the editor to push the desired node hierarchy.
+* You can now assign a name and range values to plugin parameters that will be exposed as a controlbus on SuperCollider.
+* You can now assign a controlbus on a synthdef parameter upon synth instanciation
 * UIUGen units (MouseX, MouseY, MouseButton) are now available by using JUCE events

 ## Version 0.2.1